Drop It Like It's Hot: Origin of song title

-The phrase "drop it like it's hot" was already in common use before the song was released, and had been used in various songs since the 1990s.
+The phrase "drop it like it's hot" was already in common use before Snoop Dogg and Pharrell's song of the same name was released in 2004, and had been used in various songs since the 1990s.
 It is a metaphorical description of a dance move commonly performed by women, and is performed by various women throughout the music video.
-It was used in Positive K's 1992 album The Skills Dat Pay Da Bills, in the song "Ain't No Crime."
+It was used in Positive K's 1992 album The Skills Dat Pay da Bills, in the song "Ain't No Crime."
+Fat Pat used the phrase in his single "Ghetto Dreams" recorded in 1997 from the 1998 album of the same name.
 It was also used by Lil Wayne as a guest rapper on Juvenile's 1999 hit single "Back That Azz Up" from his album 400 Degreez, and in his own song called "Drop It Like It's Hot" from his 1999 debut album Tha Block is Hot featuring B.G. and Mannie Fresh.
 Clark Kent said "drop it like it's hot" in the song "Cashmere Thoughts" from Jay-Z's 1996 debut album, Reasonable Doubt.
-DJ Quik used the phrase in the song "Sexuality" from his album Balance & Options.
+DJ Quik used the phrase in the song "Sexuality" from his 2000 album Balance & Options.
 Another song with the same name is "Drop It Like It's Hot", sung by the Big Tymers, and featuring Chilli, Juvenile, and Lac.
-This version of the song was featured in the Big Tymers' predecessor of their debut, How You Luv That Vol. 2.
+This version of the song was featured in the Big Tymers' 1998 rerelease of their debut album, How You Luv That Vol. 2.

 Outside of hip-hop, it was also the title of a song on indie rock band Minus the Bear's 2002 EP Bands Like It When You Yell "Yar!" at Them.